CovertRob/LS-Backend-Core/py101_notes.md

     6. Function calls: `print('Hello') or len('Python').`
     7. Any valid combination of the above that evaluates to a single object.

-- Statement - an instruction that tells python to perform an action of some kind. **Unlike expressions, statements don't return values**.
+- Statement - an instructionthat tells python to perform an action of some kind. **Unlike expressions, statements don't return values**.
 They do something but don't produce a value as expressions do.
 Ex's:
     1. Assignment: like x = 5.
 This doesn't evaluate as a value; it assigns a value to a variable.
     2. Control flow: such as if, else, while, for, and so on.
 These determine the flow of your program but don't evaluate as a value themselves.